Shogun (1986 board game): Reception

 Shogun was awarded the Origins Award for "Best Pre-20th Century Boardgame of 1987" and "Best Graphic Presentation of a Boardgame of 1987".

 David M. Ewalt of Forbes commented on the 2011 release of Ikusa: "The game formerly known as Samurai Swords (and before that as Shogun) gets another makeover.
 Still the same strategy classic where players compete to rule feudal Japan, but the box, board and pieces have been updated.
 Not cheap, but the redesign looks great and the game’s as fun as ever."

+In a review of the game as Ikusa in Black Gate, Scott Taylor said "Truly, it's a fantastic game, and that's the reason it's been around so long and still maintains viability.
+As for the newest version, I'd say it carries much the same properties as its predecessors, with beautifully updated art by Steve Argyle and Gonzalo Flores.
+A single knock on this version is the change from hard plastic play pieces to soft plastic, some of the bases becoming warped in packaging.
+Still, I'd give Ikusa four stars out of five and highly recommend picking it up for anyone who loves strategic warfare games."